coskundeniz/ad_clicker/README.md

 # ad_clicker

 This command-line tool clicks ads for a certain query on Google search using [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) package.
-Supports proxy, running multiple simultaneous browsers, and running in loop.
+Supports proxy, running multiple simultaneous browsers, ad targeting/exclusion, and running in loop.

 Old version of the tool can be found in the `old_version` branch.